Create Master NGFW Engines or Virtual NGFW Engines

 Set the maximum number of half-open TCP connections per destination IP address.
 The minimum is 125, the maximum is 100 000.
 When the limit is exceeded, the SYN flood protection is activated, and log data is generated.

 Slow HTTP Request Sensitivity The NGFW Engine analyzes the data transfer rate and length of time it takes to read the header fields of the HTTP request.
-If the sender of the request tries to keep the connection open for an unreasonable length of time, the NGFW Engine blacklists the sender’s IP address for a specified length of time.
+If the sender of the request tries to keep the connection open for an unreasonable length of time, the NGFW Engine block lists the sender’s IP address for a specified length of time.

 • Off — Slow HTTP Request Protection is not enabled.